cycfi/elements/README.md

 6. It should have a declarative API using modern C++.
 Declarative C++ code tells you *what* rather than *how* (imperative).
 The GUI should be declared in C++ code.
+7. Keep it simple.
+Make it easy to use right out of the box, with a lot of examples.
+8. Porting to a new host target should be as easy as possible, requiring porting of only a few files.

 Elements, is extremely lightweight… and modular.
 You compose very fine-grained, flyweight “elements” to form deep element hierarchies using a